thomasabishop/eolas/zk/Threads.md

 UI is neglected since the CPU time dedicated to the process must be focused elsewhere.

-We need the updating of the UI and the download to execute in parallel.
+We need the UI update and the download to execute in parallel.
 This is achieved via operating system **threads of execution**.

 > A thread is a schedulable unit of execution within a process.
+It runs within a
+> process, shares its memory address and can execute any program code loaded
+> within it.

 ## Related notes